vectara/hallucination-leaderboard/README.md

 - **Databricks/dbrx-instruct**: Accessed via Together AI's API using the model `databricks/dbrx-instruct` and the `chat` endpoint.

 ### Snowflake Model
 - **Snowflake/snowflake-arctic-instruct**: Accessed via Replicate's API using the model `snowflake/snowflake-arctic-instruct`.

+### Apple Model
+- **Apple/OpenELM-3B-Instruct**: The [OpenELM-3B-Instruct](https://huggingface.co/apple/OpenELM-3B-Instruct) model is accessed via being loaded from Hugging Face's checkpoint.
+The prompt for this model is the original prompt plus ''\n\nA concise summary is as follows:''

 ## Frequently Asked Questions
 * **Qu.** Why are you are using a model to evaluate a model?